mindreframer/agentpm/@specs/EPIC_15_SPECIFICATION.md

 Assert(result).
     HasErrors().
-    PhaseStatus("1A", "active"). // Should remain active
+    PhaseStatus("1A", "wip"). // Should remain active
     TaskStatus("1A_1", "done").   // This completed successfully
     TaskStatus("1A_2", "pending"). // This blocks phase completion CustomAssertion("phase_blocked", func(r *executor.TransitionChainResult) error {